Types of *-Lines (Bans)

 If you cannot connect to IRC4Fun, you may have been affected by one of the following types of bans:

-K-Lines (Server Bans)
+K-Lines (Local Bans)

-G-Lines (Network Bans)
+G-Lines (Global Bans)

-• G-Line (Standard) — A network-wide ban set by IRC4Fun staff.
+- G-Line (Standard) — A network-wide ban set by IRC4Fun staff.
 These are typically set for abuse, flooding, or policy violations.

 GA-Lines are similar to A-Lines but are applied network-wide rather than per-server.